treellama/homebridge-http-rgb-push/README.md

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install homebridge-http using:
-`sudo npm install -g git+https://github.com/QuickSander/homebridge-http-rgb-push.git` or
-`sudo npm install -g homebridge-http-rgb-push`
+2. Install homebridge-http-rgb-push using: `sudo npm install -g homebridge-http-rgb-push`
 3. Update your configuration file.
 See below for examples.

 Note: See [Installing packages globally](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally) when you experience